Kamāl ud-Din Behzād

 Among the remaining works of Kamāl ud-Din Behzād which can be found in Iranian and Western museums, the following paintings and illustrations can be mentioned:

 -Portrait of "Sultan Hossein Bāyqarā with the mausoleum and his escort in a garden"

 - Circular frame "landscape of the elderly and the young"

 -Quadro with "two camels at war with servants"

-Behzād died in the 1535 in Herāt or in Tabriz.
-According to some, his mausoleum would be on a mountain called Mokhtār near Herāt, according to others in Tabriz, near the Dokamāl mausoleum.
+Behzād died in 1535 in Herāt or Tabriz.
+According to some, his mausoleum is located on a mountain called Mokhtār near Herāt, according to others in Tabriz, near the Dokamāl mausoleum.